OliWalker/i18n-dinosaurs/blog/i18n-dinosaurs-1.md

 module.exports = withCSS()
 ```

-Then add the [stylesheet from here](TODO) in the root directory.
+Then add this [stylesheet](https://github.com/OliWalker/i18n-dinosaurs/blob/master/styles.css) in the root directory.

-We will import this into our `_app` component when we make it and then `import css from '../styles.css'` in any component to be styled and add a className to the component like
+We will soon import this into our not yet created `_app` component and then `import css from '../styles.css'` in any component to be styled.
+We then add classNames to the components such as:

 ```
 <component className={css.classNameToUse}/>
 ```

-## Internationalisation
+## Internationalization

 ### Adding our translation service

-Our translation package will be [i18-next](https://www.i18next.com/) which is has a huge amount of functionality.
-We will use Next-i18next, a fairly new Library for Next.js which is a wrapper to allow for SSR on top of React-i18next, which in turn is a react Wrapper for i18-next - pass the parcel or what?
+Our translation package will be [i18-next](https://www.i18next.com/) which has a huge amount of functionality not just for basic strings but for plurals, counts etc. We will use Next-i18next, a package designed for Next.js which is a wrapper for React-i18Next to allow the SSR functionalities of Next.

 ```
 npm i next-i18next
 ```

-To use Next-i18next we have a bit of config to do, so create a i18n.js file in the root and add
+To use Next-i18next we have a bit of config to do, so create a i18n.js file in the root:

 ```
 const NextI18Next = require('next-i18next').default;